 2. Be neighbourly.

 Talk to your neighbours and agree to watch out for each other’s homes.
 Stay-at-home parents can keep their eyes peeled for troubling activity during the day, and night owls can be alert after the sun goes down.
 Online Christmas shopping often means boxes are sitting on the porch (an obvious theft magnet), so neighbours can agree to sign for packages or to at least look out for potential thieves.

 3. Increase your home security measures

 Needless to say, the Christmas season is not a good time leave doors unlocked or security alarms turned off.
-If you’re planning to be away for Christmas, check out our insider’s guide to DIY home security.
-You’ll be set up and monitoring your home remotely before you know it.
+Make sure you are set up with a security system you can trust.

 4. Don’t flaunt your Christmas goodies

 You want your decorated home to look suitable for a spread in the Christmas edition of Better Homes and Gardens?
 Well, it might be best to keep the holiday charm on the inside, so you don’t draw too much attention from potential burglars outside.
 Strings of lights along the roof and around the bushes shouldn’t be a problem, but it might be best not to stack enticing, exquisitely-wrapped presents so high that they’re easily visible in your front window – or to wrap a giant gift bow around a brand new vehicle in the driveway.